eladoni1/Firm-Employee-Database/README.md

 1) Download MongoDB Compass [here](https://www.mongodb.com/products/compass).

-2) Go to [MongoDB site](https://www.mongodb.com) and make a new empty cluster using MongoDB Atlas
+2) Go to [MongoDB site](https://www.mongodb.com) and make a new empty cluster using MongoDB Atlas.

-3) In MongoDB Atlas, copy the connection link and connect with MongoDB Compass
+3) In MongoDB Atlas, copy the connection link, and edit it (change '<password>' field) and connect with MongoDB Compass.

+Note: You might need to add your IP Address in Network Access under Security tab.

-4) Create new Database, then 2 new Collections - Employee and Department with the following variables :
+4) After creating a new Database, then 2 new Collections - Employee and Department with the following variables :

 Department - a) DepartmentId, b) DepartmentName